Fgc17/dotsafe/docs/thoughts.md

 I couldn't find a good name to this "multiple sources of truth problem", so let's call it the **multus problem**.

 One of the most famous examples of the multus problem arises when developing full-stack applications.
-Every good developer has, at some point, asked themselves: "How do I sync my backend and frontend types?"
+Every developer has, at some point, asked themselves: "How do I sync my backend and frontend types?"
 In an effort to address this issue, some have turned to GraphQL, others to tRPC, and still others to OpenAPI SDK generation.
-Anyways, let's keep with the env stuff.

-The last time I checked typesafe environment packages was a long time ago before this situation, so I quickly looked again to see if things had changed.
-To my surprise, there still weren’t many solutions to this problem.
+Whenever this problem arises, usually there is someone trying to solve it, although no one solved it for .env files (still).

-Most material I found suggested the functional client approach and some suggested for a change in the global NodeJS namespace, let's call it the `namespace approach`:
+Most answers you get upon googling currently suggests the functional client approach, others suggested for a change in the global NodeJS namespace, let's call it the `namespace approach`:

 ```typescript
 declare global {